Stamplay/docs/source/includes/object.md

 Each Stamplay Object is able to be voted upon, out of the box without any additional setup.

 The data for voting is stored on a `actions` object on each Object.

-The following data is stored :
+> The following data is stored for votes.

 ~~~ json
 {